frankdean/trip-server/README.md

 application should load in the browser and prompt for login.

 The server can be stoped using `ctrl-c` in the terminal window.

+## Nginx Web Server

+The application can be deployed with either the [Apache][] or [Nginx][] web servers.
+The section below this section describes setting up Apache.

+Setting up [Nginx][] isn't documented here but can readily be determined by looking at the Vagrant setup scripts under the `./provisioning/` folder in the source distribution, or by deploying using Vagrant and examining the working Vagrant installation.

 ## Apache